eortiz14/Project-1--Boston-Airbnb/README.md

 ## 5. Author and Acknowledgements

 This project was done by  Esteban Ortiz Gonzalez, an Industrial Engineer of the Pontificia Universidad Javeriana that currently work in Banco Davivienda.

+Special acknowledgments to Kaggle and Airbnb for provide de Boston dataset(2016-09 to 2017-09)